simplicitesoftware/module-rh/README.md

 }
 ```

-- Click on the _Import module_ button
+- Click on the _Import module_ button.

+### Load data

+Some sample data is provided as a module's dataset.

+Open this dataset and click on the _Apply_ button after having imported the module and made a full clear cache.

 `RHCampagne` business object definition